Games & Quizzes

 Many of. more than two but not many.
 More than two but not a large amount.

 act of updating something or someone or updated version of something.
-Additions of a current version of some things.
+New information or data to make more current.
 To make more current or modern.

 /THro͞o/